Fitbit Charge 5 review: The best Fitbit you can buy

-The Fitbit Charge 5 is the best fitness tracker the company has made.
-It has almost all the same health and fitness features as Fitbit's more expensive smartwatches like the Versa 3 and Sense for just $179 (£170, AU$270).
+The Fitbit Charge 5 is the best fitness tracker the Google-owned brand has made.
+It has almost all the same health and fitness features as Fitbit's more expensive smartwatches, like the Versa 3 and Sense for just $179 (£170, AU$270).
 Unless you need a larger screen, a voice assistant and music storage, the Charge 5 is hard to pass up for the price.

 Like